nicpol16/Nic-Pol/_posts/2020-12-09-Grant-Process-Part-Two.md

 **Resume**
 * Generates ethos for the grant presenter (That's me!)
 * Provides the grant reviewers a background on the presenter

+## Peer Review
+Most of the remainder of the semester has been spent doing peer reviews with classmates.
+These peer reviews are always helpful, as they allow for a fresh pair of eyes to catch for thematic and grammatical errors.